George-Michael-Dagogo/Datafest-Datathon-2024/README.md

 At the end of the day, it does matter if a student is happy at school because according to the European Online Journal of Natural and Social Sciences, there is “a significant positive relationship between happiness and achievement of students.”
 The authors (Tabbodi, Rahgozar, Mozaffari, and Abadi, 2015) of the study also found a significant correlation “between happiness and the progress of students, stating that an increase or decrease in happiness increases or decreases the level of academic achievement.”

-The questions posed here are experiments the management at GMS can carry out, collect data from, and analyze whether there was a change in academic performance.
+The questions posed here and in the next section guide our analysis to provide answers to these questions and offer proactive measures and recommendations tat can be put in place to ensure that an overwhelming majority passes their upcoming exams.

 ### How exam scores and other factors affected Art students' performance in an academic year

 <p align="center">
     <img width="600" src="https://github.com/George-Michael-Dagogo/Datafest-Datathon-2024/blob/Data-science/Images/Art%20students.JPG" alt="Art students">
 </p>

 Similar to science students, art students would need to meet a university school's criteria before gaining admission.